Ketamine is stealing young lives in Kent

 • £50/month – helps provide professional therapy and medical support

-Make a one‑off gift
+Or make a one‑off gift

 • £100 – help cover vital elements of treatment